max4211/starting_strength/README.md

 # starting-strength

-regressing across a series of lifts parameterized by current weight and progress
+regressing across a series of lifts parameterized by current weight and progress, extrapolates out milestones

-extrapolates out certain miletones

 ### improvements
 - dynamically bound size of graph to milestones